douglaz/psl/Releasing-a-New-Stable-Version.md

 This a HOWTO on releasing a new stable PSL version.
 All first and second level headers are steps in the process, and should be followed sequentially.

-(This page also contains instructions for new SNAPSHOT versions, since this is often part of the process of releasing a stable version.)

 # Preliminaries

 ## Get the Code Ready